Creamy Coleslaw with Apples and Fennel is a crunchy and addictive cabbage slaw with apples and fennel, tossed in a creamy no mayo coleslaw dressing!

-Coleslaw doesn’t really scream fall, does it?
-I think most people equate slaw as a summer side dish, but the truth is that everything in this classic coleslaw is in season right now.
+I think a lot of people think of slaw as a summer side dish, but the truth is, everything in this Fennel and Apple Slaw is in season right now.
+See my post on winter fruits and vegetables for the complete list.

 Why you’ll love this recipe: